diegomrsantos/SabreDevStudioWidgetLibrary/README.md

 ## Project goal
-Javascript widgets for Sabre Dev Studio web services (SDS) were created in order to:
+Javascript widgets for Sabre Dev Studio REST APIs web services were created in order to:

-1. create a demo page, build from the widgets, to present functionality of SDS
+1. create a demo page, build from the widgets, to present functionality of Sabre REST APIs
 2. provide widgets that can be embedded on Sabre customer pages (OTA, 3rd party developers)
-3. create reusable Javascript components that could be used by third party developers while integrating with SDS.
+3. create reusable Javascript components that could be used by third party developers while integrating with Sabre REST APIs.
-4. provide demonstration code how SDS services may be consumed
+4. provide demonstration code how Sabre Dev Studio REST APIs services may be consumed

 ## Dependencies
 Main dependencies